Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Here’s an example of a lead generation funnel:

 Mapping your lead generation funnel is important when building a lead generation website because it helps you identify the actions and steps you want your leads to take as they move through the funnel.
-You can then put content in front of them and plan your own touchpoints to influence the actions.
+You can then put content in front of them and plan your own touchpoints to influence the actions you want the lead to take.

 If you don’t have any traffic yet, determine how you want to get people from your target audience onto your website.
 You could pay for traffic through online ads, but that’s less sustainable than organic traffic methods like SEO.
 Once you build a blog, it continues attracting visitors passively.
 For paid ads, when you stop paying, the traffic stops with it.